-This proxy statement is being furnished to you as part of the solicitation of proxies by the Board of Directors of Virginia National Bankshares Corporation (the "Company") for use at the Annual Meeting of Shareholders of the Company to be held on Wednesday, May 18, 2016 at 4:00 p.m. at The Boar's Head Inn (Grand Ballroom), 200 Ednam Drive, in Charlottesville, Virginia 22903, and at any adjournment or postponement of the meeting (the "Annual Meeting").
+This proxy statement is being furnished to you as part of the solicitation of proxies by the Board of Directors of Virginia National Bankshares Corporation (the "Company") for use at the Annual Meeting of Shareholders of the Company to be held on Friday, June 14, 2019 at 10:00 a.m.
+EST at the Omni Charlottesville Hotel, 212 Ridge McIntire Road, Charlottesville, Virginia 22903, and at any adjournment or postponement of the meeting (the "Annual Meeting").
 The Annual Meeting will be held for the purposes set forth below and in the Notice of the Annual Meeting of Shareholders.
-The date of this proxy statement is April 6, 2016.
-The approximate mailing date of this proxy statement, the Notice of the Annual Meeting and accompanying proxy (also sometimes referred to as the "proxy card") is April 13, 2016.
+The date of this proxy statement is April 26, 2019.
+The approximate mailing date of this proxy statement, the Notice of the Annual Meeting and accompanying proxy (also sometimes referred to as the "proxy card") is April 30, 2019.

-Reorganization; Affiliated Banks
+Reorganization; Affiliate

-On December 16, 2013, Virginia National Bank (the "Bank") reorganized into a holding company form of ownership pursuant to a Reorganization Agreement and Plan of Share Exchange (the "Reorganization") which was approved by the Bank's shareholders on June 19, 2013.
+On December 16, 2013, Virginia National Bank (the "Bank") reorganized into a holding company form of ownership pursuant to a Reorganization Agreement and Plan of Share Exchange (the "Reorganization").
 As a result of this Reorganization, the Bank became a wholly-owned subsidiary of the Company, and each share of the Bank's common stock was automatically converted to one share of the Company's common stock.
-References to the Company in this proxy statement will generally include references to the Bank for any applicable periods prior to the Reorganization.

-The Bank has one wholly-owned subsidiary, VNBTrust, National Association ("VNBTrust"), which is a national trust bank.
-References to the Company's affiliated banks or subsidiaries include the Bank and/or VNBTrust.
+Effective July 1, 2018, the Bank's wholly-owned subsidiary, VNBTrust, National Association, was merged into the Bank.
+The Company is also the sole member of Masonry Capital Management, LLC ("Masonry Capital"), a Delaware limited liability company and registered investment advisor.
+Masonry Capital is the sole member of Masonry Capital GP, LLC, a Delaware limited liability company.
+References to the Company's affiliates include the Bank, Masonry Capital and Masonry Capital GP, LLC.